Flawless Physio Logo

 Benefits of Exercises for Posterior Ankle Impingement

-Often Posterior Ankle Impingement is caused by biomechanical issues such as poor ankle stability or poor rehabilitation after an ankle sprain.
-Conditioning the foot and ankle joint through balance, stability, and strengthening exercises helps reduce inflammation in the posterior ankle and addresses the causes of injury.
+Often, posterior ankle Impingement is caused by biomechanical issues such as poor ankle stability or poor rehabilitation after an ankle sprain.
+Conditioning the foot and ankle joint through balance, stability, and strengthening exercises helps reduce inflammation in the posterior ankle and addresses injury causes.

 You should perform most strengthening exercises at least three times weekly to increase strength.
 If any exercises cause discomfort, we recommend speaking to a medical professional.